-If you have kids or love to play lawn games, you most likely have a lot of items scattered around.
+Looking for outdoor toy storage?
+If you have kids or love to play lawn games, you most likely have a lot of outdoor toys scattered around.
 Storing them can be a challenge, especially during the warmer summer months.
-It can be hard to keep track of everything and put it in places where you can easily pull it back out again.
+It can be hard to keep track of everything and put the outdoor toys in places where you can easily pull it back out again.

-This is where you need outdoor toy storage.
-Even if you don’t have a lot of space, our outdoor toy storage ideas will help you stay organized and reduce the clutter in and around your home.
-Some you can make on your own with things you find around your home, and others you can purchase from Amazon and have them shipped directly to you.
+This is where you need our outdoor toy storage ideas.
+Even if you don’t have a lot of space, our toy storage ideas will help you stay organized and reduce the clutter in and around your home.
+Some outdoor storage options you can make on your own with things you find around your home, and others you can purchase from Amazon and have them shipped directly to you.

-This cute, clever, and simple toy storage idea involves sacrificing a small amount of space in your garage, but it’s totally worth it to keep the bikes and scooters neat and organized.
+This cute, clever, easy to put together and simple toy storage solution involves sacrificing a small amount of space in your garage, but it’s totally worth it and great for storing bikes and scooters.
 To start, all you’ll have to do is decide where you’d like to put this parking lot.
 If you don’t have a garage, try on a patio or deck.
 Anywhere that you can mark off rectangular spaces is great.

 This inexpensive painter’s tape is long enough to create dozens of parking spaces for your outdoor toy storage area.
 It comes off the floor clean, and this ensures that your garage, patio, or deck looks just as nice after you remove it as it did before you put it on.

-Outdoor Toy Storage Idea Two – Wheeled Storage Bins
+Outdoor Toy Storage Idea Two – Wheeled Storage Bin

-Anyone who is a big fan of lawn games knows how difficult it is to keep the various pieces together between uses.
+Anyone who is a big fan of lawn games outside the house knows how difficult it is to keep the various pieces together between uses.
 Maybe your kid likes to play soccer, basketball, or street hockey and they tend to leave their equipment in an untidy mess when they finish with it.
-Not only does this increase the chances of the items getting lost or broken, but it also boosts the chances of pieces going missing.
-These wheeled storage bins look sharp and they can save you money by keeping your items safe.
+Not only does this increase the chances of the toys getting lost or broken, but it also boosts the chances of pieces going missing.
+The wheeled outdoor storage bin looks sharp and can save you money by keeping your items and kids toys safe in proper ball storage.
+A perfect outdoor storage and ball storage solution!

-This quadruple compartment storage cart is perfect for dividing up your various games or equipment into individual slots.
+This quadruple compartment ball storage cart is perfect for dividing up your various games or equipment into individual slots.
 Since it’s on wheels, you can easily move it around your storage area, and it has a thin profile that won’t stick out too far into your space.
 Each bag lifts out for easy portability too.
+Great for ball storage and weather resistant.

 Many people have a privacy fence around their backyard where their kids play.
 Although this creates a safe and fun area, it’s also prone to clutter because the kids leave their toys scattered around the yard.
 If it rains, the toys can get muddy and gross.
 Adding milk crates to your privacy fence is one to to help you get and stay organized while keeping the toys off the ground.